loeeeee/wiki-search/README.md

 # Run with custom settings
 python wiki_search/manage.py resolve_links --batch-size 10000 --db-workers 48
 ```

+**Performance Optimization**: The link resolution now uses a merged approach that resolves both `from_article` and `to_article` foreign keys in a single database pass, providing:
+- 50% reduction in database queries
+- Single progress bar for the entire operation
+- Better query optimization by the database engine
+- Reduced I/O overhead

 This is useful when:
 - Re-running link resolution without reloading articles